AndrewKassab/pokemonbattle/README.md

   - Many move abilities (more to be supported later, check Moves folder for supported moves)

 # Goals
+  - Make status effects into their own class
+  - Make types into their own class
   - Create A.I for computer player
   - Add support for more moves
   - Create database / factory for creating pokemon